MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

    ![Sign in to Workplace Analytics organizational account](../images/wpa/use/OData-feed-sign-in.png)

-4. When the **Office 365** dialog box prompts you, select the account and enter the password that you use to sign in to Workplace Analytics.
+4. When the **Microsoft 365** dialog box prompts you, select the account and enter the password that you use to sign in to Workplace Analytics.
 You'll then see: "You are currently signed in."
 5. In the **OData feed** dialog box, select **Connect**.
 A "Refresh" dialog box might appear and display the status of the preparation of your data for import.

    After Power BI finishes importing your Workplace Analytics data, use Power BI tools to create visualizations of the data.